SnowflakePowered/librashader/README.md

   * Sampler objects are used rather than `glTexParameter`.
   * Sampler inputs and outputs are not renamed.
 This is useful for debugging shaders in RenderDoc.
   * UBO and Push Constant Buffer sizes are padded to 16-byte boundaries.
+  * The OpenGL runtime uses the same VBOs as the other runtimes as well as the identity matrix MVP for intermediate passes.
+RetroArch's OpenGL driver uses only the final VBO.
 * OpenGL 4.6+
   * All caveats from the OpenGL 3.3+ section should be considered.
   * Should work on OpenGL 4.5 but this is not guaranteed.
 The OpenGL 4.6 runtime may eventually switch to using `ARB_spirv_extensions` for loading shaders, and this will not be marked as a breaking change.
   * The OpenGL 4.6 runtime uses Direct State Access to minimize changes to the OpenGL state.
 For GPUs released within the last 5 years, this may improve performance.
+  * The OpenGL runtime uses the same VBOs as the other runtimes as well as the identity matrix MVP for intermediate passes.
+RetroArch's OpenGL driver uses only the final VBO.
 * Vulkan
   * The Vulkan runtime can use [`VK_KHR_dynamic_rendering`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_dynamic_rendering.html).
     This extension must be enabled at device creation.